cl4es/cl4es.github.io/_posts/2020-12-06-Towards-OpenJDK-17.md

 But with some luck (and lots of work) we might end up making significant dents in the warmup behavior for most.

-A benefit of just thinking of using C2 as an AOT compiler for Leyden might thus be that we could end up further improving warmup of regular JVM apps as a side effect.
-Even before Leyden takes off!
+Just thinking of using C2 as an AOT compiler for Leyden might mean we end up further improving warmup of regular JVM apps as a side effect.
+Before Leyden even takes off!
 I think that kind of synergy is pretty cool.

-Regardless I'm having a lot of fun digging into and improving C2 so far.
+Regardless I'm having a lot of fun digging into and improving C2.
 I might even try my hands at implementing some _real_ optimizations one of these days.
-I'm far away from something like a real compiler engineer - but who knows what will happen with some time, experience and directed reading.
+I'm far away from something like a real compiler engineer but who knows what will happen with some time, experience and directed reading.

-Stay tuned - upgrade to the latest JDK!
+Stay tuned and upgrade to the latest JDK release!